alubbock/thunor/README.md

 ## Tutorial

+Like the docs, you can also view the [tutorial](https://core.thunor.net/en/latest/tutorial.html) online.
-To manually work through the tutorial from the documentation above, you can open the file with Jupyter Notebook:
+To work through the tutorial locally, build the documentation as per the previous section.
+You can then open the file with Jupyter Notebook:

     jupyter notebook --NotebookApp.iopub_data_rate_limit=1.0e10 doc/tutorial.ipynb